4: Assessments and Examinations

 If you are ever in doubt about referencing and avoiding plagiarism speak to your module tutor or your Personal Tutor before you submit your piece of work.

-- When you quote directly using other people’s words.
-Text taken directly from someone else must always be in quotation marks
+- when you quote directly using other people’s words.
+Text taken directly from someone else must always be in quotation marks.
+You are strongly advised to avoid this practice, which, if done repeatedly demonstrates only copy-paste skills.
+Use your own words to show knowledge and understanding of the material

-- when you paraphrase the ideas, arguments or theories of others in your own words
+- when you paraphrase the ideas, arguments or theories of others, including lecture material in your own words

 - when you use evidence from the work of others to support your own arguments